top of page

 FarEarth supports multispectral, hyperspectral, and thermal imagers.

-FarEarth does support on-board pre-processing.
+FarEarth supports on-board pre-processing.

 On-board processing is useful for 2 scenarios: